Aircraft Carrier Tactics of World War II

 |Lunga Point Class Escort Carrier - Small carriers like these, with only 27 aircraft, helped transfer aircraft and performed escort duties, freeing up larger carriers for more important duties.|

 In 1944, the Japanese could scout to a range of 560 miles and attack at a range of 400 miles.
 In comparison, the US Navy could scout out to just 350 miles and attack to around 200 miles.
 (Reynolds 139) Earlier in the war this could have resulted in a decisive Japanese victory, but this American deficiency was largely negated by increased defensive abilities and technologies, not the least of which was the new invention of radar.
 Radar had many uses and was vitally important in carrier warfare.
 At Midway, because the Japanese lacked radar, their carriers were crammed with planes refueling and rearming when the decisive American airstrike arrived, leaving them extremely vulnerable at the worst possible time.
 As we have seen, in addition to detecting attacking enemy aircraft, radar directed intercepting aircraft and anti-aircraft fire and could even locate the enemy fleet.
-(Hughes 116)
+(Hughes 116) The Japanese were lagging in radar technology - their radar had a shorter range, communication with aircraft was poor, and perhaps most importantly, the Japanese lacked a central control system like the American combat information center.
+(Peattie 198)

 Radar was also fitted on 5 inch anti-aircraft shells used for long range anti-aircraft fire.
 These proximity fuse shells exploded when near the target, instead of at a specific set time with previous fuses, which vastly improved the effectiveness of the guns.
 (Hughes 116,132) The Bureau of Ordnance estimated that guns firing proximity rounds were four times more effective than guns firing regular time-fused rounds and had an advantage of 8.1 to 3 over the 40mm weapon.
 (Rowland 286-7) The proximity fuze's performance in battle was impressive.
 Soon after their introduction, an American task force reported that it downed 91 planes of a 130 plane Japanese formation.
 (Rowland 287)

 For medium range anti-aircraft duty, a quick firing Bofors 40 mm gun with exploding shells was adopted.
 These guns were later tied in with the fire control system used for 5 inch guns, bringing improvement to both gun types.
 (Rowland 386) Late in the war, half of all downed aircraft were shot down by the 40mm guns.
 (Rowland 234) For close-in anti-aircraft protection the newly adopted 20mm Oerlikon gun was 8 to 10 times more effective than the .50 caliber machine gun that it replaced.
 (Rowland 235) Up until September 1944, 20mm guns accounted for 32% of downed aircraft.
 New gyroscopic optical fire controllers which calculated a target's rate of change helped make the guns more effective than when used with a standard sight over the gun barrel.
 Improved fire control systems made AA weapons much more effective.
 An early indication of this was in October 1942 when the battleship South Dakota shot down ALL 38 planes of an attacking Japanese force.
 Electrical, as opposed to mechanical fire control computers were developed, and further improvements included the connection of fire control to the ship's radar equipment.
-This allowed "blind firing" at targets approaching from the sun, a favorite tactic of the time, and at night.
+This allowed "blind firing" at targets at night or approaching from the sun, a favorite tactic of the time.
 (Rowland 382, 392)

 Anti-aircraft protection increased not just because of the new proximity fuses and the improved QUALITY of the guns and fire control.
 The QUANTITY of anti-aircraft guns was drastically increased also.
 The battleship Nevada, an old Pearl Harbor survivor is a good example.
 It's 5 inch gun armament was doubled from 8 to 16 guns, its four 3 inch guns were replaced by eight 40 mm quad mounts with a total of 32 gun barrels, and its eight .50 caliber machine guns were replaced by forty 20 mm guns.
 The battleship South Dakota completed during the war is another example.
 Originally designed to have three 1.1 inch quad mounts, by March 1945 there were instead seventeen 40 mm quad mounts.
 Instead of its planned twelve .50 caliber machine guns, in March 1945 there were no less than seventy seven 20 mm guns!
 (Rowland 243, 246) Ships were crammed with so many anti-aircraft weapons that it became impossible to use each of these weapons up to its potential.
 The improved anti-aircraft defenses could even deal with the kamikaze threat of 1945.